evennia/evennia/docs/source/Howtos/Howto-Default-Exit-Errors.md

-# Default Exit Errors
+# Return custom errors on missing Exits

+    > north
+    Ouch!
+You bump into a wall!
+    > out
+     But you are already outside ...?

 Evennia allows for exits to have any name.
 The command "kitchen" is a valid exit name as well as "jump out the window" or "north".
 An exit actually consists of two parts: an [Exit Object](../Components/Objects.md) and an [Exit Command](../Components/Commands.md) stored on said exit object.
 The command has the same key and aliases as the exit-object, which is why you can see the exit in the room and just write its name to traverse it.

 So if you try to enter the name of a non-existing exit, Evennia treats is the same way as if you were trying to  use a non-existing command:

      > jump out the window
      Command 'jump out the window' is not available.
 Type "help" for help.

-Many games don't need this type of freedom however.
+Many games don't need this type of freedom.
 They define only the cardinal directions as valid exit names ( Evennia's `tunnel` command also offers this functionality).
 In this case, the error starts to look less logical:

      > west
      Command 'west' is not available.
 Maybe you meant "set" or "reset"?

 Since we for our particular game *know* that west is an exit direction, it would be better if the error message just told us that we couldn't go there.

      > west
      You cannot move west.

-## Adding default error commands

 The way to do this is to give Evennia an _alternative_ Command to use when no Exit-Command is found in the room.
 See [Adding Commands](Beginner-Tutorial/Part1/Beginner-Tutorial-Adding-Commands.md) for more info about the  process of adding new Commands to Evennia.

-In this example all we'll do is echo an error message.
+In this example we will just echo an error message, but you could do everything (maybe you lose health if you bump into a wall?)

 ```python
 # for example in a file mygame/commands/movecommands.py